Claude Desktop Makes a Brilliant Coding Assistant – Here’s How to Set It Up

 What Makes Claude Desktop Different?

 The fundamental difference is this: API tools like Cline live inside your IDE.
 They see your current file, maybe your project structure, and that’s it.
-Claude Desktop with MCP servers has access to your entire machine.
+Claude Desktop with the right MCP servers has access to your entire machine.

 Through Desktop Commander, Claude can: